Constrained Boundary Labeling: The One Problem

-\proofsubparagraph*{($\boldsymbol{\Leftarrow}$)} Let \Labeling be an \admissibleText{} labeling for $\Instance(\mathcal{A}, w)$.
-By the placement of the sites for the elements in $\mathcal{A}$ and the (sites for the) blocks, which is shown in \cref{fig:non-uniform-hardness-block}, we conclude that the labels for the sites $s_1$ to $s_N$ can only be inside the $A$-high windows on the boundary.
-We define $\mathcal{A}_1$ as the set of elements whose corresponding site is labeled between $x_5$ and $b_1$ and $\mathcal{A}_2$ as the one where the label is between $b_5$ and $y_1$.
-Observe that while the top- and bottom-most labels of the blocks can slide around freely, we can never enlarge the size of the windows on the boundary beyond $A$, but possible shrink it.
-However, as the sum of the labels of the sites created for the elements in $\mathcal{A}$ is $2A$, shrinking the size of the window is never beneficial.
-Thus we conclude that in each of this windows there is only space for that many sites such that the sum of their label heights equals $A$.
-As a consequence, we know that $A = \sum_{a \in \mathcal{A}_1} w(a) = \sum_{a \in \mathcal{A}_2} w(a)$ must hold, i.e., $\left(\mathcal{A}, w\right)$ is a positive instance of \probname{Partition}.
+\proofsubparagraph*{($\boldsymbol{\Leftarrow}$)} Let \Labeling be an \admissibleText{} labeling for $\Instance(\mathcal{A}, \omega)$.
+Recall that by the placement of the sites for the elements in $\mathcal{A}$ and the (sites for the) blocks, the labels for the sites~$s_1$ to $s_N$ can only be inside the $A$-high windows on the boundary.
+We define $\mathcal{A}_1$ as the set of elements whose corresponding site is labeled between~$x_5$ and $b_1$, i.e., in the upper window, and $\mathcal{A}_2$ as the one where the label is between $b_5$ and $y_1$, i.e., in the lower window.
+Observe that while the top- and bottom-most labels of the blocks can slide around freely, we can never enlarge the size of the windows on the boundary beyond~$A$, but possible shrink them.
+However, as the sum of the labels of the sites created for the elements in $\mathcal{A}$ is~$2A$, shrinking the size of a window is never beneficial.
+Hence, each of these windows has only space for that many sites such that the sum of their label heights equals $A$.
+As a consequence, $A = \sum_{a \in \mathcal{A}_1} w(a) = \sum_{a \in \mathcal{A}_2} w(a)$ must hold, i.e., $\left(\mathcal{A}, w\right)$ is a positive instance of \probname{Partition}. \end{proof}